simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-01-01
+<br />**Title of the image:**  NGC 1232: A Grand Design Spiral Galaxy
+<br />**Description for the image:**  Galaxies are fascinating not only for what is visible, but for what is invisible.
+Grand spiral galaxy NGC 1232, captured in detail by one of the Very Large Telescopes, is a good example.
+The visible is dominated by millions of bright stars and dark dust, caught up in a gravitational swirl of spiral arms revolving about the center.
+Open clusters containing bright blue stars can be seen sprinkled along these spiral arms, while dark lanes of dense interstellar dust can be seen sprinkled between them.
+Less visible, but detectable, are billions of dim normal stars and vast tracts of interstellar gas, together wielding such high mass that they dominate the dynamics of the inner galaxy.
+Leading theories indicate that even greater amounts of matter are invisible, in a form we don't yet know.
+This pervasive dark matter is postulated, in part, to explain the motions of the visible matter in the outer regions of galaxies.
+Free APOD Lecture: January 9, 2024 to the Amateur Astronomers of Association of New York
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/ngc1232b_vlt_3969.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).